hadronized/strongly-typed-thoughts.net/media/blog/luminance_uniform_interface_macro.md

 uses a funny EDSL (you use operators like `>>` and return result with `(…)`, which is not *normal* Rust code).

-The [`uniform_interface`] macro uses an EDSL that you know very well: it’s plain Rust code!
+The [`uniform_interface!`] macro uses an EDSL that you know very well: it’s plain Rust code!
 Hot
 news: you’ll have nothing more to learn!

 > Note: it’s not really *any* Rust code, since you can only define `struct`s.
 Then, see that as a